Robert-Hughes/rjrssync/README.md

 * Turning profiling on/off results in incompatible network protocol, which isn't detected by the version number
 * Something is messing up the line endings when running "cargo test" on windows.
 I replaced a bunch of ssh commands with run_process_with_live_output to try to fix this, but it's still happening :( Possibly rjrssync itself is doing this?
+* Investigate if Github Wiki would be useful for a lot of the stuff currently dumped in the README

 Idea for filters, with re-usable "functions":
 ===============